anthonymansur/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves the logged in customer.
+This endpoint retrieves the logged in customer from the database.
+If the customer doesn't exist, an empty array will be sent.

 ### HTTP Request